Self-Driving the Golden Circle in Iceland: Map, Route, & Itinerary

 Thingvellir National Park

 The first stop on the Golden Circle is Thingvellir National Park, Iceland's first national park and a UNESCO World Heritage Site.
-It's 29 miles (47 kilometers) northeast of Reykjavik.
+The park is about 28 miles (45 kilometers) drive northeast of Reykjavik on Route 36.
+Entry to the park is free, but parking is 1,000 ISK (7 USD) per passenger car for the day.
+One fee covers all four parking lots.

 Geysir Geothermal Area

-The Geysir Geothermal Area is renowned for its hot springs, fumaroles, mud pools, and geysers.
-A must visit on our Golden Circle road trip.
+Geysir Geothermal Area with hot springs, fumaroles, and geysers on Iceland's Golden Circle

-Strokkur is a geyser that became active following an earthquake in 1789.
-It erupts roughly every 5 to 10 minutes, usually sending water 49 to 66 feet (15 to 20 meters) into the air, though eruptions can sometimes be higher.
+Geysir itself is rarely active today, but Strokkur, a nearby geyser that became active after a 1789 earthquake, erupts every 5 to 10 minutes.
+It usually sends water 49 to 66 feet (15 to 20 meters) into the air and occasionally higher.

 Gullfoss Waterfall